Ixifi (Infliximab)

 Pregnancy and Breastfeeding

 Ixifi is not recommended during pregnancy or breastfeeding.
-Use effective contraception during treatment and for at least 6 months after your last injection.
-If you become pregnant while using Ixifi, tell your baby’s doctor before any vaccines are given, as babies may have decreased white blood cell counts and increased infection risk.
+Use effective contraception during treatment and for at least 6 months after the last dose.

 Drug Interactions